“No matter how thin you slice it, there will always be two sides.” —Spinoza

 What do we have the right to?
 What do we have the right to be protected from?
 How does power use scarcity to divide people who would otherwise work toward common purpose?

-It was only with privatization that criminality was created, said Linebaugh.
-“Crimes against property had been an essential part of the transition from feudalism to capitalism.”
+It was only with privatization that criminality was created, said Linebaugh: “Crimes against property had been an essential part of the transition from feudalism to capitalism.”
 In The Magna Carta Manifesto he wrote about criminality and the encroachment of property-protecting law into rights of subsistence that have been eroded and reclaimed time and again over the centuries.

-There is something fitting about watching the rumple-gray sky, its complexity and unpredictability, and sitting with the idea that our modern struggles against commodification and for a right to life for life go back some thousand years and probably millennia more.
-As I write these sentences dark rain clouds—our favorite kind—are moving in and a pheasant is squawking in my neighbor’s yard.
-I think of seeds I need to plant start and planning for this fall’s hunting already an eager, murky idea even as the trees I can see have barely begun to open their buds.
+As I write these sentences dark rain clouds are moving in and a pheasant is squawking in my neighbor’s yard.
+I think of seeds I need to start, and planning for this fall’s hunting is already an eager, murky idea even as the trees have barely begun to open their buds.

 —-